Superstructures for Social Studies

 Applying Each Structure in Social Studies

 This guide highlights a set of Social Studies examples for each of the ten Superstructures.
 Each structure title links to its section in the Structures Guide, and each screenshot links to a completed sample.
-You’ll also find links for ready-to-use structure templates, which you can use as-is or adapt for your own classroom.
+You’ll also find links for ready-to-use structure templates, which you can use as-is or adapt for your own classroom using the Replicate Structure button in the ... menu.

 Colorful mind map displaying key concepts and names related to the Panama Canal, including geography, economy, trade, engineering, and wildlife.Digital brainstorming board titled 'US Rights & Liberties' with columns for Civil Liberties, Rights of the Accused, Privacy/Security, and Voting Rights, containing user-submitted ideas written in colored text boxes.Venn diagram comparing Athens and Sparta with circles showing unique and shared traits like democracy for Athens, oligarchy for Sparta, and shared traits such as language and religion.Diagram comparing Federalists and Anti-Federalists arguments on constitution ratification, with points for strong national government on left and state power on right.Scatter plot showing government interventions in the economy with dots representing different policies clustered by short vs long term effects and consumer vs producer benefit on yellow grid background.Colorful concept map exploring societal improvement topics including Social Darwinism, Gospel of Wealth, social gospel, philanthropy, and their interconnections.Interactive ranking chart titled 'Ranking Supreme Court Cases' showing user votes and comments for various landmark cases including Marbury v Madison, McCulloch v Maryland, Brown v Board of Education, Gideon v Wainwright, and US v Nixon.Table titled 'Reform Movements in US History' with columns for The Muckrakers, Nonviolent Civil Rights, The Labor Movement, Women's Suffrage, The Chicano Movement, Environmental Movement, listing movement origin, mass mobilization, major successes, and long-term effects.Diagram titled 'Pizza: Factors of Production' with four columns labeled Land, Labor, Capital, and Entrepreneurship, each containing colorful sticky notes describing relevant factors like ingredients, workers, equipment, and business decisions involved in making pizza.Interactive development scale chart for Southeast Asia countries showing Thailand labeled as well-developed with infrastructure, healthcare, tourism, and trade towards the middle-high development range.